 Land manager An individual or entity responsible for actively managing a particular property and implementing any associated resource management plans or land management plans associated with a particular property.

 Lessor An individual or entity that owns property or assets and enters into a lease agreement with a lessee to allow the lessee to use the property in exchange for regular rental payments.
-The lessor, also known as the Landlord or property owner, transfers possession and use of the property to the lessee for an agreed-upon period and terms outlined in the lease contract.
+The lessor, also known as the Landlord or property owner, transfers possession and use of the property to the lessee for an agreed-upon period meeting terms outlined in the lease contract.

 Licensee An individual or entity that enters into a license agreement with a licensor to rent or use property.
 The licensee is also known as the renter or tenant (in this context, the Grazing Operator).